CUCTF/ctf-writeups/kalmarctf-2025/web/Ez ⛳ v3/Readme.md

 It is at this point where the solution I came up with departed from the intended solution

-The intended solution goes something like this: You realize that throughout the caddyfile, \` and " are used interchangably, and then you can go and see that go uses \` for raw string literals, and " for regular strings, and that both would work to wrap the word FLAG to get the flag out.
+The intended solution goes something like this: You realize that throughout the caddyfile, \` and " are used interchangeably, and then you can go and see that go uses \` for raw string literals, and " for regular strings, and that both would work to wrap the word FLAG to get the flag out.

 Something like this:
 ```